diku-dk/futhark-website/index.rst

 **uniqueness type system**.

 The Futhark language and compiler is an **ongoing research project**.
-It is capable of compiling nontrivial programs which can then run on real GPUs at very high speed.
+It can compile nontrivial programs which then run on real GPUs at very high speed.
 The Futhark language itself is still very spartan - due to the basic design criteria requiring the ability to generate high-performance GPU code, it takes more effort to support language features that are common in languages with more forgiving compilation targets.

 Nevertheless, Futhark can already be used for some real-world programming.  **Futhark is not intended to replace your existing